Oregon Secretary of State

 Commissioner of Labor and Industries Christina Stephenson

-Oregon’s statewide Labor Commissioner Christina Stephenson was previously a small business owner and civil rights attorney.
-Stephenson has dedicated many pro-bono hours to helping draft and pass laws in Oregon.
-She lives in unincorporated Washington County, Oregon with her husband, son, and cats.
+Oregon’s statewide Labor Commissioner Christina Stephenson was previously a small business owner and civil rights attorney representing workers who have experienced discrimination or harassment in the workplace.
+Stephenson has dedicated many pro-bono hours to helping draft and pass employment laws in Oregon.
+She lives in unincorporated Washington County with her husband, child, dog, and cats.

 Commissioner of Labor and Industries' Duties